AdrianKriger/osm_LoD1_3DCityModel/Good-To-Know.md

 b) Shewchuck's [Triangle](https://www.cs.cmu.edu/~quake/triangle.html) may not be sold or included in commercial products without a license.

 **CityJSON attributes:**
 [osm tags](https://wiki.openstreetmap.org/wiki/Map_features#Building) are simply copied to the 3D Building Models verbatim; with the exception of the address.
 To reduce the complexty of the [Key:addr](https://wiki.openstreetmap.org/wiki/Key:addr#Detailed_subkeys) each component is concatenated into one string following the [ISO 19160-1:2015(en) Addressing](https://www.iso.org/obp/ui/#iso:std:iso:19160:-1:ed-1:v1:en) standard.
-A typical address will thus read `housenumber street suburb postalcode city province`.
-Should the building be an apartment the [unit range](https://wiki.openstreetmap.org/wiki/Key:addr:flats) will prepend the address. `no tag = no attribute`.
+A typical address will thus read:
+`housenumber street suburb postalcode city province`.
+Should the building be an apartment the [unit range](https://wiki.openstreetmap.org/wiki/Key:addr:flats) will prepend the address.
+`no tag = no attribute`.

 **Alternatives:**
 [BlenderGIS](https://github.com/domlysz/BlenderGIS) and [QGIS](https://qgis.org/en/site/) offers some (if not all and more) of this functionality.